 Beth grew up in Hackney, East London.
 She has a bachelor's degree in composing from Durham University (2013) and a master's in musicology from the University of Amsterdam (2015).
 From 2016 to 2019 she studied jazz voice, theory and arranging at the Amsterdam Conservatory (to graduate level, as a contract-student).

 Beth has worked as a session vocalist, songwriter and arranger for and/or with numerous artists including Rudimental, John Newman, Bondax, Kidnap Kid, and MNEK.
 Beth's voice has featured on three UK number one albums and many other songs that have reached global audiences.
 She is frequently asked to compose for artists in the popular and electronic music genres and is highly regarded in this industry, particularly for her backing vocal writing.
 Beth has arranged professionally for strings, big band, SATB & SSSA choir, and jazz & pop ensembles; some of which have been heard on TV and radio, both in the UK and internationally.
-Beth is currently working on her solo album, which will feature original compositions that blend jazz, pop, and folk.
+Beth is currently writing a solo album, which will feature original compositions that blend jazz, pop, and folk.

 Beth has performed as backing vocalist for numerous artists including Rudimental, John Newman and James Newman.
-As lead vocalist Beth has perormed with ensembles such as the Seven Steps Big Band, the Kew Wind Orchestra, and the Sam Newbould Quintet.
+As lead vocalist Beth has performed with ensembles such as the Seven Steps Big Band, the Kew Wind Orchestra, and the Sam Newbould Quintet.

 - Later... with Jools Holland (BBC, televised)